 The Department of Veteran Affairs regulations require that all persons using any type of veteran educational assistance programs make satisfactory academic progress toward their programs of study.
 Benefit recipients must:

-- maintain a semester and cumulative 2.0 Grade Point Average
+- Maintain a semester and cumulative GPA of 2.0

 Please Note: If the above requirements are not met, the student will be placed on academic probation after one semester of non-compliance.
 The recipient has the next enrolled semester to attain a cumulative 2.0 GPA or be placed on academic suspension from veteran educational benefits.

-The number of credit hours in which a benefits recipient must be enrolled to receive benefit levels are:
+The number of credit hours (regular semester) in which a benefits recipient must be enrolled to receive benefit levels are:

 - Full time--12 or more credits